dhop90/pentair-pool-controller/README.md

         spillway:'8'
         ]
 ```
-As well as all toggle functions (i.e. spa Toggle)
+As well as all toggle functions (i.e. spaToggle)
 ```
 def spaToggle() {
     // turns spa heater on/off